How To Merge To Cells In Google Sheets

 Merging Cells in Google Sheets: A Step-by-Step Guide

 Merging cells in Google Sheets is a useful feature that allows you to combine multiple cells into a single cell.
 This can be helpful when you want to create a title or header that spans across multiple columns, or when you want to combine data from multiple cells into a single cell.
 In this article, we will show you how to merge cells in Google Sheets.
-(See Also: How To Number Things In Google Sheets)
+(See Also: How To Add Euro Symbol In Google Sheets)

 Why Merge Cells in Google Sheets?